akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 Beatrice felt a chill that had nothing to do with the wind.
 “How long will the road hold you both?” she asked, her voice barely a whisper. *I will actually miss him.
 Both of them.*

 “A fortnight.
 Perhaps less,” Godfrey replied.
-He reached out as if to touch her hand, then pulled back, remembering court ettiquite. *I will miss her odd and her looks of hopeful trust.*
+He reached out as if to touch her hand, then pulled back, remembering court etiquette. *I will miss her odd and her looks of hopeful trust.*

 Young Matilda smiled, a sharp, knowing look.
 “He will write to you, sister.
 I shall see to the ink and parchment myself.”